The Elysian is a writer’s collective imagining a better future

 Most projects have a creative director or team who earns the bulk of profits, but they could also have any number of collaborators and be organized according to any financial split.

-We aim to fund projects that better the future
+We want to fund projects that better the future

 Eventually, we hope to fund even larger projects up front—like protopian video games, sci-fi films, and architectural projects.
 If we sell hundreds of magazines, books, podcasts, videos, conferences, and events over the next 10 years, we could cumulatively sell hundreds of thousands or even millions of dollars in media projects.
 If the Collective earns a share of every sale, it could create a fund that invests in longer-term projects with the expectation that the Collective would earn a percent of the earnings when it’s done and continue to invest in other projects from there.